TarasyukV/car-performance-sql-analysis/README.md

 ## Created Metric
 Horsepower groups (100 HP intervals) to identify price behavior across performance tiers.

+To ensure statistical reliability:
+- Only non-electric vehicles were included.
+- Records with missing horsepower values were excluded.
+- Brands with fewer than 5 models were filtered out.

 ## 📈 Key Insights
 - Average vehicle price increases gradually up to the 600 HP range.
 - A sharp price acceleration occurs beyond 700 HP, indicating entry into a premium / hypercar segment.